The Last Of The Lairds

 Scottish Country Dance Instruction

-9-16 1s cross back (and each subsequent dancer crosses back) to dance reflection reels of 3 on own sides
+9-16 1s cross down (each couple cross down as they reach top place) to dance reflection reels of 3 on sides

 17-24 1s set and cross RH then cast 1 place, cross down between 3s and cast up to 2nd place on own sides